 - First, wash and then peel 1 kg (2lb) parsnips.
 Trim away the ends and discard.
 Then cut them into even-sized pieces.
 Spread out on a baking sheet and drizzle with 2 tablespoons of the oil.

-- Place 1 teaspoon each of cumin and coriander seeds in a pestle and mortar and add ½ teaspoon fennel seeds, ¼ teaspoon dried chilli flakes and a little salt.
+- Place 1 teaspoon each of cumin and coriander seeds in a pestle and mortar and add ½ teaspoon fennel seeds, ½ teaspoon dried thyme, ¼ teaspoon dried chilli flakes (if using) and a little salt.
 Pound briefly to coarsely grind.
 If you do not have a pestle and mortar you can crush them between two spoons or on a board with the end of a rolling pin.

 - Sprinkle over the parsnips and toss the vegetables on the tray to coat with the oil and spices.